mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/social.md

  provides the sending number and message.

- An app that includes this component will receive messages even when it is in the background (i.e. when it's not visible on the screen) and, moreso, even if the app is not running, so long as it's installed on the phone.
+ An app that includes this component will receive messages even when it is in the background (i.e. when it's not visible on the screen) and, more so, even if the app is not running, so long as it's installed on the phone.
 If the phone receives a text message when the app is not in the foreground, the phone will show a notification in the notification bar.
 Selecting the notification will bring up the app.
 As an app developer, you'll probably want to give your users